Data Assimilation & Inverse Problems

 The discrepancy principle

-Cross-validation, as we explained in ML Lectures, is a way of using the observations themselves to estimate a parameter.
+Cross-validation, as we explained in Chapter 9, is a way of using the observations themselves to estimate a parameter.

 Analysis is the process of approximating the true state of a physical system at a given time